 “Given the way things turned out, do you wish now that you had questioned him?”

-Sanosuke scraped a foot, at which he was staring, back and forth on the wooden flooring of the platform.
+Sanosuke scraped a foot, at which he stared fixedly, back and forth on the wooden flooring of the platform.
 “I don’t really know.
 I’m afraid shit would have gone down just the same even if I had.”

 “So you don’t consider yourself in any way responsible for your father becoming aware that Saitou was a spy?”